Chris Kirkwood

 Kentucky SD 28 saw a special election with a 3-way race on the 2023 primary election day.
 Elkins was ultimately elected by a plurality, losing votes to Henderson (a former conservative Democrat who had wanted the Republican nomination) in the east, and getting trounced by Sainte in Lexington

-This map was one of the first that I created using QGIS.
+This map was one of the first that I created using QGIS (and has since been significantly refined).
 The referendum asked voters if they would like to approve restrictions on the use of traps, poison, and hunting dogs against bears.
 Voters in the more inland and rural parts of the state were more against these measures, while voters along the more urbanized coast were more in favor of them.
 The measure ended up failing by just under a 7-point margin.
 Notably, the interior of the state has a higher concentration of bears than the coast